Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 11 Maret 2026 04.37.15 UTC
+- WIB: Rabu, 11 Maret 2026 05.40.46 UTC
-- WITA: Rabu, 11 Maret 2026 05.37.15 UTC
+- WITA: Rabu, 11 Maret 2026 06.40.46 UTC
-- WIT: Rabu, 11 Maret 2026 06.37.15 UTC
+- WIT: Rabu, 11 Maret 2026 07.40.46 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational